Harvey Korman

 Harvey Herschel Korman (February 15, 1927 – May 29, 2008) was an American actor and comedian who performed in television and film productions.
-His big break was being a featured performer on CBS' The Danny Kaye Show, but he is best remembered for his performances on the sketch comedy series The Carol Burnett Show, for which he won four Emmy Awards, as well as his partnership with Tim Conway.
-Korman also appeared in several comedy films by Mel Brooks.
+He is best remembered as a main cast member alongside Carol Burnett, Tim Conway and Vicki Lawrence on the CBS sketch comedy series The Carol Burnett Show (1967–1977) for which he won four Primetime Emmy Awards and a Golden Globe Award.

+His early roles were on The Danny Kaye Show and The Lucy Show.
+Korman briefly starred in his own sitcom The Harvey Korman Show (1978) and continued to work with his The Carol Burnett Show cast mates in projects such as The Tim Conway Show (1980), and Mama's Family (1983–1984).
+He starred in several comedy films by Mel Brooks including Blazing Saddles (1974), High Anxiety (1977), History of the World, Part 1 (1981) and Dracula: Dead and Loving It (1995).
+His other notable films include Herbie Goes Bananas (1980), Trail of the Pink Panther (1982), and Curse of the Pink Panther (1983).

+Korman is known for his voice work, taking on roles such as The Great Gazoo in The Flintstones (1965–1966).
+He is also known for voice roles in Garfield and Friends, Alice in Wonderland, Dumb and Dumber, Hey Arnold!, The Wild Thornberrys, and Buzz Lightyear of Star Command.

-Early life
+Early life and education

-Korman was of Russian Jewish descent and born in Chicago, the son of Ellen (née Blecher) and Cyril Raymond Korman, a salesman.
+Korman was born in Chicago, of Russian Jewish descent, the son of Ellen (née Blecher) and Cyril Raymond Korman, a salesman.
 He served in the United States Navy during World War II.
 After being discharged, he studied at the Goodman School of Drama at the Art Institute of Chicago (now at DePaul University) and at HB Studio.
-He was a member of the Peninsula Players summer theater program during the 1950, 1957, and 1958 seasons.
+He was a member of the Peninsula Players summer theatre program during the 1950, 1957, and 1958 seasons.

 Career

-Early years
+1959–1966: Early years

-Korman's first television role was as a head waiter in The Donna Reed Show episode, "Decisions, Decisions, Decisions".
+Korman's first television role was as a head waiter in "Decisions, Decisions, Decisions", an episode of The Donna Reed Show.
 He appeared as a comically exasperated public relations man in a January 1961 episode of the CBS drama Route 66.
-He was seen on numerous television programs afterwards including the role of Blake in the 1964 episode "Who Chopped Down the Cherry Tree?" on the NBC medical drama The Eleventh Hour and a bartender in the 1962 Perry Mason episode, "The Case of the Unsuitable Uncle."
-He frequently appeared as a supporting player on The Danny Kaye Show from 1963 through 1967.
+He was seen on numerous television programs afterwards including the role of Blake in the 1964 episode "Who Chopped Down the Cherry Tree?" on the NBC medical drama The Eleventh Hour and a bartender in the 1962 Perry Mason episode, "The Case of the Unsuitable Uncle".
+He frequently appeared as a supporting player in The Danny Kaye Show from 1963 through 1967.
 He was cast three times, including the role of Dr. Allison in "Who Needs Glasses?"
-(1962), on ABC's The Donna Reed Show.
-He also guest-starred on Dennis the Menace and on the NBC contemporary western series Empire.
+(1962), in ABC's The Donna Reed Show.
+He also guest-starred in Dennis the Menace and in the NBC contemporary western series Empire.

-From 1964 to 1966, he appeared three times in consecutive years on the CBS comedy The Munsters starring Fred Gwynne and Yvonne De Carlo.
+From 1964 to 1966, he appeared three times in consecutive years in the CBS comedy The Munsters starring Fred Gwynne and Yvonne De Carlo.
 During the 1965–1966 season, Korman appeared regularly on ABC's The Flintstones as the voice of The Great Gazoo in its final season on network television.